kermitdafrog8/tde-slackbuilds/README.md

 Any package, or set of packages, can be selected in the 'TDE Packages Selection' screen.
 The TDE mandatory packages can be pre-selected.
 Notes at the bottom of the dialog screen have been added for information about dependencies for some packages.

+Source archives can be stored locally pre-build, or will be downloaded during the build from a geoIP located mirror site.
+Development [cgit] sources are downloaded, with the option to update, during the build.

 The directory structure for the SlackBuild scripts is in line with the Trinity release source repositories:
 ```